Air Conditioning Consultants in Coventry

 Air conditioning consultancy services from Chillaire can be as simple as quick advice over the telephone, by email or post.
-However, in most cases we will undertake a full consultation in person.
-This gives us the opportunity to discuss, assess and fully understand your requirements, whether this is for air conditioning advice or the design, planning and installation of heating, ventilation, humidification or any other related products or services.
-Our consultants can advise you on the best air conditioning solution for you, forwarding you a written proposal with all relevant brochures and equipment data sheets.
+However, in most cases our air conditioning experts will undertake a full consultation in person.
+This gives us the opportunity to discuss, assess and fully understand your requirements, whether this is simply for air conditioning advice or the design, planning and installation of heating, ventilation, humidification or any other related products or services.
+Our air conditioning consultants can advise you on the best solution for you, forwarding you a written proposal with all relevant brochures and equipment data sheets.

 Our HVAC consultants in Coventry and throughout the Midlands are friendly and extremely professional.
 They have vast knowledge about the wide range of air conditioning products and services we offer.
 They also have access to a network of distributers and manufacturers, with whom we have developed strong relationships over the past 18 years.

 As a result an initial consultation with you, our engineers will develop a full understanding of your requirements.
 The will carry out a full site survey of your premises and, depending on the size or complexity of your air conditioning project, this could involve several visits.
 If needed, some of our associated tradesmen including building contractors, electricians, crane hire or steel structural engineers will join our own air conditioning specialists.
 We can then normally offer a full turn-key project.
 Our subcontracting companies are always reputable, certified and qualified professionals who we have been dealing with for some years.

 Our sales and design engineers are fully conversant with the latest energy efficient technology and we always endeavour to offer you the most energy efficient systems.